The Employment Law Review: United Arab Emirates

 This chapter has highlighted that the Labour Law is not sufficiently sophisticated, and indeed is silent in some areas, regarding certain employment issues.
 As such, employers and employees are encouraged to seek legal advice when entering into employment contracts or when dealing with the issues that have been discussed.

-1 Catherine Beckett is a partner, and Craig Hughson and Anna Terrizzi are senior associates, at Dentons & Co.
+1 Shiraz Sethi is the regional head of employment in the Middle East, Catherine Beckett is a senior legal consultant, Craig Hughson and Anna Terrizzi are senior associates, and Ali Al Assaad is a legal manager at Dentons & Co.